 Receive regular reports from the Director of Finance on the receipt of all funds.

-Assure the adequate bonding of all who handle the funds of the congregation.
-Clarify with Tom

 Prepare and submit an annual budget to the congregation at the annual meeting.
 The budget shall be available to the congregation at least fourteen (14) days before the meeting.

 Provide a financial report of the prior fiscal year’s operations at the annual meeting.